 Learn how to make Vitamix Sorbet using frozen fruit.
 You only need a few ingredients to make a delicious frozen dessert that is vegan and dairy-free with no added sugar.
 Everyone loves this healthy treat.

-vitamix fruit sorbets in bowls.
+variety of colorful vitamix fruit sorbets in bowls.

 Sorbet is a refreshing way to cool down on a hot summer day.
 Skip making ice cream in an ice cream maker and make this frozen fruit sorbet using your Vitamix blender (or any brand of high-speed blender) instead.